Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Unfortunately, there is a slight connection between weight gain and starting hormonal birth control.
 Not every woman will experience this side effect, but excess weight can cause other health problems and also affect someone’s self-esteem.
 It’s important to be aware of the risks.

-What is the primary reason why birth control causes weight gain?
+What is the primary reason birth control causes weight gain?

 In most cases, birth control can promote water retention, which increases the number on the scale and also gives the appearance of excess weight.
 In some cases though, birth control pills can also increase appetite and cause a woman to consume excess calories, leading to weight gain.
 If birth control pills are causing water retention, stopping the pills will reverse this side effect and lead to weight loss.

-Which types of birth control are more responsible for weight gain side effects than others?
+Which types of birth control are responsible for weight gain side effects?

 Birth control pills prevent ovulation and trick the body into thinking it is already pregnant.
 Excess estrogen in birth control pills is the primary vehicle for preventing ovulation and making the body think it has already conceived.
-But estrogen causes the body to retain water.
+But estrogen causes the body to retain water which can give the illusion of weight gain.

 Water retention occurs when renin-angiotensin, a compound that the kidneys create, is stimulated via excess estrogen circulating throughout the body.
 The higher the amount of estrogen in a birth control pill, the more water a woman will retain while taking the pill.